-VI.
 Appeal Procedure

 Cancellation of financial aid because of a student's failure to meet Satisfactory Academic Progress may be appealed if extenuating circumstances (illness, family problems, death of a family member, etc.) led to academic difficulties.
-The appeal must include information explaining why the student failed to meet Satisfactory Academic Progress, and what has changed in the student's situation that would allow the student to demonstrate Satisfactory Academic Progress at the next evaluation.
+The appeal must include information explaining why the student failed to meet Satisfactory Academic Progress; what has changed in the student's situation that would allow the student to demonstrate Satisfactory Academic Progress at the next evaluation; a realistic educational plan that outlines how the student will meet the SAP criteria; and a meeting with an academic advisor to assess the viability of the educational plan to meet the degree requirements.
 The student's appeal must be in writing and submitted to the Office of Financial Aid.

 An appeal may be approved only if: